k0d3d/ixit-blog-nextjs/README.md

 This is a blog app built using Next.js.
+The code is part of a post I wrote about
+How to convert a HTML Template to a Next.js blog connected to a CMS

-The idea starts out as a blog app but it will also be a playground where I can test my apps and efforts improving in the blockchain space.
+The blog will also be a playground where I can test my apps and my efforts improving in the blockchain space.

 I plan to try out ideas like